sqlfluff/sqlfluff/docs/source/rules.rst

-Core rules can also make it easier to roll out SQLFluff to a team by only needing to follow a 'common sense' subset of rules, rather than wasting time debating the finer points of other more opinionated rules.
+Core rules can also make it easier to roll out SQLFluff to a team by only needing to follow a 'common sense' subset of rules, rather than spending time debating the finer points of other more opinionated rules.

+We believe teams will eventually want to enforce more than just the core rules, and we encourage everyone to explore all the rules and customize a rule set that best suites their organization.

 See the :ref:`config` section for more information on how to enable only :code:`core` rules by default.